minimaxir/ctrl-gce/README.md

 ## Machine Setup Instructions

-This machine is the minimum configuration powerful enough to run CTRL without going out-of-memory (P100 GPU, 8 vCPU, 30 GB RAM, preemtible).
+This machine is the minimum configuration powerful enough to run CTRL without going out-of-memory (P100 GPU, 8 vCPU, 30 GB RAM, preemptible).
 With this configuration, having the VM up will cost **$0.51/hr**.

 1. Make sure `gcloud` is set up on your local computer and up-to-date (can update via `gcloud components update`).
 2. Make sure your Google Compute Engine project tied to your local computer's `gcloud` has enough quota in the `us-central-1` region (8 CPUs and 1 P100; these should be available by default, but request more quota if they aren't)
+3. Make sure your GCE project has billing set up.
-3. On your local computer, run this `gcloud` command which creates a VM with the specs noted above:
+4. On your local computer, run this `gcloud` command which creates a VM with the specs noted above:

 ```sh
 gcloud compute instances create ctrl \